-Fuglsang Gardens is today a popular place to go to see a wealth of tree varieties and to walk along the small labyrinthine paths in the gardens.
+Fuglsang Gardens is a popular place to see a wealth of tree varieties and to walk along the small labyrinthine paths in the gardens.

 The Gardens have existed in their present form since 1846, when the gardener C. Vesterby expanded and re-landscaped the park as what we can see today.
 The old stone walls and tree avenues are from c.
 1764-1784 and were laid out by the Palace Gardener Johan Ludvig Mansa.